Remember that SRSD 2021 will be offered in an online format.

 Presenting at SRSD

-A student may present either an individual or group project at SRSD and must have a faculty mentor.
-Participants must meet the following deadlines:
+A student may present either an individual or group project at SRSD and must have a mentor who is a full-time faculty member at USCB.
+Participants must adhere to the following schedule and deadlines:

-- Friday, March 8 to Monday, March 25 - Open registration period of intent to participate in SRSD, with the student’s name, the mentor’s name, project title, category of participation, and a draft of the abstract (or artist statement for visual art projects)
+- Monday, March 15 - Begin open registration period of intent to participate in SRSD, with the student’s name, the mentor’s name, project title, and poster category.
+Abstracts are not due at this time.

 Registering your Intent to Participate

-SRSD uses an online application to manage registrations and abstracts.
+SRSD uses an online application to manage registrations and abstracts/artist statements.

 Register for the website.
-Use your USCB e-mail address and
+Use your name and USCB e-mail address to register.

-- Fill in the form presented there, and click Submit.
-See writing abstracts or writing artist statements.
+- Fill in the form to complete your abstract submission, and click Submit.
 Abstracts and artist statements can be edited by the mentor for any special characters or formatting required.

 After you submit, you’ll receive an e-mail as a receipt.
 Your mentor will also receive an e-mail.

-If you have technical problems with the submission, please contact the 2013 SRSD Webmaster, Dr. Brian Canada, at email@example.com.
+If you have technical problems with any part of the registration or submission process, please contact the SRSD Webmaster, Dr. Brian Canada, at email@example.com.
 (Please provide enough detail to reproduce the issue if necessary.)

-Your abstract must be 300 words or fewer.
+Your abstract (or, for those in the Visual Arts category, your artist statement) must be 250 words or fewer.

 If you have received financial support for your project, you should acknowledge that at the end of the abstract.